Skip to main content

 In the Subjects details screen, you can distribute the subject details among the detail groups.

 If a detail group is not available in the assigned screen type, the detail references are shown in a fallback group.
+Detail tiles are removed if no details have been defined.

 Task bar component